Cloud303/wafr-remediations/cloudformation/monitoring/budgets.md

 ## Description

-This template allows you to set up an AWS Budget with customizable parameters for cost thresholds and notification settings.
-It helps monitor and manage AWS spending by creating budget alerts.
+This template allows you to set up an AWS Budget with customizable parameters for cost thresholds and notifications.
+It's designed to help monitor and manage AWS spending across your account.

 ## Parameters